mrc-ide/demogsurv/vignettes/rdhs-integration.md

   %\VignetteEncoding{UTF-8}
 ---

-This vignette illustrates use of `hhsurveydata` and `rdhs` to calculate fertility and mortality indicators for lots of DHS surveys in sub-Saharan Africa, and compare estimates to those produced for the [DHS StatCompiler](https://www.statcompiler.com/en/).
+This vignette illustrates use of `demogsurv` and `rdhs` to calculate fertility and mortality indicators for lots of DHS surveys in sub-Saharan Africa, and compare estimates to those produced for the [DHS StatCompiler](https://www.statcompiler.com/en/).
 It is currently a hastily developed analysis script, though may be further developed in the future.

 ## Install and load packages